BromiumLabs/PackerAttacker/README.md

 The Packer Attacker is based on Microsoft Detours.

-## Compilation:
+## Compilation

 Compile with Microsoft C++ 2010 and Detours library.
 You'll have two files:

-1) PackerAttackerHook.dll - unpacking engine
+1. PackerAttackerHook.dll - unpacking engine

-2) PackerAttacker.exe - DLL injector that executes malware and injects PackerAttackerHook.dll
+2. PackerAttacker.exe - DLL injector that executes malware and injects PackerAttackerHook.dll

-To set up the packer attacker:
+## Setting up

-1) Create folder C:\dumps - all the extracted hidden code will be saved there
+1. Create folder C:\dumps - all the extracted hidden code will be saved there

-2) Put PackerAttacker.exe and PackerAttackerHook.dll to %PATH%
+2. Put PackerAttacker.exe and PackerAttackerHook.dll to %PATH%

-3) If it's a clean machine you're going to need MSVC++ redistributable
+3. If it's a clean machine you're going to need MSVC++ redistributable

-Running the Packer Attacker:
+## Usage

 PackerAttacker.exe <malware.exe>

+## Misc

 Currently only PE EXE files are supported.